DP Compress: a Model Compression Scheme for Generating Efficient Deep Potential Models: Conclusion

-$\\$ {\bf Acknowledgements} $\\$ The work of D. Lu and M. Chen is supported by the National Science Foundation of China under Grant No. 12074007.
+$\\$ {\bf Acknowledgements} $\\$ The work of D. Lu and M. Chen is supported by the National Science Foundation of China under Grant No.12122401 and 12074007.
 Y. Chen is supported by the DOE Award DE-SC0019394 (Center Chemistry in Solution and at Interfaces).
 L. Zhang is supported by Beijing Academy of Artificial Intelligence(BAAI).
 W. Jia is supported by Institute of Computing Technology under Grant No. CARCH5101 and 55E061100.
-H. Wang is supported by the National Science Foundation of China under Grant No.11871110 and Beijing Academy of Artificial Intelligence(BAAI).
+The work of H.W.~was supported by the National Science Foundation of China under Grant No.11871110 and 12122103.
 Part of the numerical simulations were performed on the High Performance Computing Platform of CAPT.